FDA approved for more than 25 years

 Published 06/19/2018

 If you’re trying to build muscle, you may have considered using creatine supplements to bulk up.
-But does creatine cause hair loss?
-We’ll dig into the details, but the short answer is that we can’t be totally sure either way.
+But what are the side effects?
+And does creatine cause hair loss?

-While some folks say creatine baldness is a real concern, scientific evidence suggests otherwise.
-In fact, the idea of creatine hair loss may stem from a single study that isn’t even conclusive.
+Contrary to popular belief, it’s actually not clear whether creatine baldness is a thing or not.
+In fact, the rumor that creatine causes hair loss may stem from a single study that isn’t even conclusive.

 Does Creatine Cause Hair Loss?
 The Truth About Creatine and Hair Loss

-However, most of the worry about creatine and hair loss comes from one study, and the evidence even in that study is weak.
+However, most of the worry about creatine and hair loss comes from one study, and the evidence is weak.

-The 2009 study looked at college-aged rugby players who took a creatine supplement or a placebo for 21 days.
+This 2009 study looked at college-aged rugby players who took a creatine supplement or a placebo for 21 days.
+It was a small study, involving only 20 participants.

-Testosterone levels didn’t change for those who took creatine, but their DHT was up 56 percent by the seven-day mark and remained 40 percent higher than baseline levels after the full 21 days.
+Testosterone levels didn’t change for those who took creatine, but their dihydrotestosterone (DHT) was up 56 percent by the seven-day mark and remained 40 percent higher than baseline levels after the full 21 days.

-There’s a well-established link between increased levels of DHT and male pattern baldness.
-This happens because DHT can bind to androgen receptors in hair follicles, which causes the follicle to shrink.
-Eventually, this can cause your hair to fall out.
+Let’s back up for a second: what is DHT?
+DHT is an androgen — a male sex hormone — that plays a role in male pattern baldness.
+DHT can bind to androgen receptors in hair follicles, which causes the follicle to shrink.
+Eventually, this can cause pattern hair loss.

-Back to the study — based on the results, researchers concluded that creatine may increase the rate at which testosterone is converted into DHT.
+Back to the study.
+Based on the results, researchers concluded that creatine may increase the rate at which the body converts testosterone into DHT.

 And the evidence hasn’t gotten much stronger since then.

-A 2021 review published in the Journal of the International Society of Sports Nutrition looked at the evidence and concluded that the increased DHT levels in the rugby player study were well within normal clinical limits.
+A 2021 review published in the Journal of the International Society of Sports Nutrition looked at the evidence, including the 2009 study mentioned above.
+The researchers concluded that the participants’ levels of DHT, although higher than the placebo group, were well within typical clinical limits.

 Plus, pre-supplementation DHT levels were 23 percent lower in those who took the creatine supplements than those who took the placebo.
 This may account for the significant difference in DHT levels between the two groups at the end of the experiment.

-The 2021 review included 12 other studies on creatine and testosterone and concluded that the current evidence doesn’t indicate that creatine supplements increase testosterone or DHT or cause hair loss or baldness.
+The 2021 review included 12 other studies on creatine and testosterone.
+Ultimately, researchers concluded that there’s no evidence linking creatine supplements to increased testosterone or DHT — or hair loss or baldness.

 So, does creatine increase DHT?
 Maybe.
 But, ultimately, there’s no real evidence hair loss is a side effect of creatine supplementation.

-Your body naturally produces creatine.
-You can also get it through red meat and seafood and in supplement form as creatine monohydrate, creatine ethyl ester and buffered creatine.
+You can also get it through red meat and seafood and in supplement form as creatine monohydrate, creatine ethyl ester, and buffered creatine.

 As a dietary supplement, creatine may help with: